whawker/TweetDeck-Chrome-Trends/README.md

 ## Features

 1. Show trending topics for any region offered on the main Twitter site.
+2. Show news/events relating to the trending topic
-2. Shows most popular tweets for a search, rather than most recent
+3. Shows most popular tweets for a search, rather than most recent
-3. Filter trending topics using the built in Global Filter
+4. Filter trending topics using the built in Global Filter

 ## Installation Instructions